gasparian/multiclass-semantic-segmentation/README.md

  - add distillation to train smaller network (??);

 In progress:
+ - retraine one of the networks with sigmoid activation at the end and .5 threshold;
  - add post-processing - for README visualizations;
- - make predictions on random sample of test set on eval phase;
+ - make predictions on the hold-out test set in separate script;
  - get validation statistics for each class;

 Done: